The Arrow-Cross (Nyilas) Government

 Cousin Lily confirmed this memory.

 Both Lilys were afraid to stay with us and went to see my father’s sister (Idka Balázs Dückstein), where my father was hiding.
-They couldn’t stay there either because Idka was afraid to hide more people.
+They couldn’t stay there because Idka was afraid to hide more people.

 Tuesday - Wednesday, 7-8 November

-Evacuation posters begin to appear.
+Evacuation posters began to appear.

 What we didn’t know: